Simon-Rabich/Monorepo/AUTHORING_GUIDE.md

 ### Where are the client libraries?

-Python libraries repositories live in https://github.com/googleapis/ in repositories named **python-API**.
-Each repository contains _one_ library.
-For example, https://github.com/googleapis/python-bigquery contains the `google-cloud-bigquery` library.

 ### Who reviews my PR?

-This is a work in progress - in **python-docs-samples**, your PR will automatically be assigned to one of the reviewers in [@GoogleCloudPlatform/python-samples-reviewers](https://github.com/orgs/GoogleCloudPlatform/teams/python-samples-reviewers).
-You can assign a new person using the `blunderbuss:assign` label if your assignee is OOO or busy.
-You can (and probably should) also assign a teammate in addition to the auto-assigned owner to review your code for product-specific needs.

-In **library repositories** GitHub should automatically assign a reviewer from python-samples-reviewers.
-If no reviewer is automatically assigned, contact [@googleapis/python-samples-reviewers](https://github.com/orgs/googleapis/teams/python-samples-reviewers).

 Please reach out to your assigned reviewer if it's been more than 2 days and you haven't gotten a response!